-- Tools: These include our Nine-Step Agenda (click link to download), and our perfectly matched our PDF worksheet that you can download here.
+- Tools: These include our Nine-Step Board Meeting Agenda and our perfectly matched PDF Worksheet (available to Nonprofit Formation and Bootcamp customers).

 - Prepare the board meeting agenda in advance: This will increase productivity during the meeting by reducing the time needed to present and review information.The agenda packet must be well organized, easy to read - avoid the impulse to add any superfluous materials.
 The agenda will help people understand what's going on at the meeting before they get there - versus trying to absorb a lot of information during the meeting.